idhamkhalif/super-resolution_implementation/README.md

 The implementations are adapted from publicly available repositories to support edge deployment and real-time inference.

 ---
+## Dataset Availability

+The dataset used in this project consists of real images captured using an ESP32-CAM in an agricultural monitoring setup.
+Due to data usage considerations, the dataset is not publicly released.
+However, it can be made available for academic and research purposes upon reasonable request by contacting the corresponding author.

+---

 ## ⚙️ System Configuration